Exercise 17 CFA of a correlation matrix of subtest scores from an ability test battery

 17.1 Objectives

 In this exercise, you will fit a Confirmatory Factor Analysis (CFA) model, or measurement model, to a published correlation matrix of scores on subtests from an ability test battery.
 We already considered an Exploratory Factor Analysis (EFA) of these same data in Exercise 10.
-In the process of fitting a CFA model, you will start getting familiar with the SEM language and techniques using R package lavaan (stands for latent variable analysis).
+In the process of fitting a CFA model, you will start getting familiar with the SEM language and build on the techniques introduced in Exercise 16 using R package lavaan (stands for latent variable analysis).

 17.2 Study of “primary mental abilities” of Louis Thurstone